tucah1/ufcstats-data-analysis/README.md

 ## Steps

 First step in the project is collecting actual data by scraping website called ufcstats.com.
-This part is done and the method (actual R script) with the result (data in the .csv file) are available in data_scraping folder on the 'master' branch.
+This part is done and the method (actual R script) with the result (data in the .csv file) is available in 'data_scraping' folder on the 'master' branch.

 TO BE CONTINUED...